SQL CEILING Function

 GROUP BY [Group]

-Use SQL CEILING with DATE and TIME
+Use SQL CEILING DATE and TIME

 When working with date and time values, in some cases, it is important to display the nearest integer value instead of decimals.
 In such a case, use the CEILING function, but you can’t use it directly on DATE TIME data types.
 So, first use any date function to extract the numeric values and then apply the CEILING function.